SupaxInc/multimodal-llm-from-scratch/resources/PaliGemma-VLM.md

 ##### Asymmetric Computation Requirements

-Based on the SigLip paper, due to the asymmetry of the softmax loss, normalization is performance twice: accross images and across texts:
+Based on the SigLip paper, due to the asymmetry of the softmax loss, normalization is performed twice: across images and across texts:

 1. **Row-wise Softmax (Image → Text)**
    - For each image embedding (I₁, I₂, ..., Iₙ):